-Pathfinder models were used to simulate the experimental cases with a 3.6 wide corridor.
-The BFR-SSL model is shown in Figure 12.
+Pathfinder models were used to simulate the experimental cases with a 3.6 m wide corridor.
+The BFR-SSL model is shown in Figure 17.
 The widths of the two entry doors are always identical to each other, but the door widths change to control the density.
 The red rectangles indicate the regions used to measure the speed-density results.
-The measured experimental entry flow rates were used to specify the source time histories.
+The measured experimental entry flow rates were used to specify the source time histories and the Enforce Flow Rate option was used.

-For all cases, the measured walking speed of 1.55 ± 0.18 m/s was used with a speed profile that corresponds to the unidirectional speed-density data shown in Figure 6.
-We did not modify the speeddensity profile for different problems, but use the unidirectional speed-density data for all cases.
+For all cases, the measured walking speed of $1.55 \pm 0.18$ m/s was used with a speed profile that corresponds to the unidirectional speed-density data shown in Figure 6.
+We did not modify the speed-density profile for different problems, but use the unidirectional speed-density data for all cases.
 The intent is that the movement algorithm should adjust for different situations.

-Figure 12: Pathfinder model for bidirectional flow.
-The measured experimental entry flow rates are used to specify the input flows in the model.
+Figure 17.
+Pathfinder model for bidirectional flow.

+In Figure 17, the measured experimental entry flow rates are used to specify the input flows in the model.
 This model shows the BFR-SSL experiments, a similar model was used for the BFR-DML cases.

-2.2.3 Results for Balanced Flow Ratio (BFR) and participant selected exits Stable Separated Lanes (SSL)
+2.2.3.
+Results for Balanced Flow Ratio (BFR) and participant selected exits Stable Separated Lanes (SSL)

-Speed-density and specific flow-density results are presented in Figure 13.
+Speed-density and specific flow-density results are presented in Figure 18 and Figure 19.
 In these curves, the data is presented over time intervals when "steady-state" conditions have been reached.
 The gray points represent all the calculated speed-density pairs for all corridors.

-Figure 14 compares the observed and calculated occupant paths.
-As shown in Figure 11.a and Figure 14.a, in the experiment occupants separated into separate lanes and maintained that separation throughout the experiment.
+Figure 20 and Figure 21 provide a comparison of experimentally observed and calculated occupant paths at 50 seconds, 1.6 mentry width, free choice of destination.
+As shown in Figure 14 (a) and Figure 20, in the experiment occupants separated into separate lanes and maintained that separation throughout the experiment.
 Occupants exited through only the corridor door on the side of their lane.
 In Pathfinder, lanes form, but they are dynamic and occupants exit on both corridor doors.